Mt Bromo: Everything You Need to Know + Avoid the Crowds

 Should I opt for a guide or is the driver enough?

 You can manage with a driver only, however we recommend getting a guide as well because the driver will not be accompanying you for the full duration of the trip.
-For example they will need to rest when you are going to switch to a jeep tour and you will be taken to the sunrise view by a local Jeep driver.
-With a guide you will be accompanied for the entire duration of the trip which makes for a much more informative trip.
+They will usually take this time to rest as you will be taken to the sunrise view by a local jeep driver.
+With a guide, you will be accompanied for the entire duration of the trip which makes for a much more informative trip.
 Driver level of English also tends to be quite a bit poorer than those of professional guides.

 What’s the best view point to see Mount Bromo sunrise?